-- C50.2 Reappointments that confer tenure are discussed in C70-C116. - C51 Departments' charge to establish criteria and standards.
+C50.2 Reappointments that confer tenure are discussed in C70-C116.

+- C51 Departments' charge to establish criteria and standards.
 See C30-38: General Issues of Faculty Evaluation.
 Copies of these criteria and standards are available to faculty members in their departmental or unit offices. - C52 Candidate's responsibilities.
 The candidate compiles and submits documentation of his or her professional accomplishments in accordance with the criteria, standards, and guidelines established by the department. - C53.1 Departmental procedures.
-It is the responsibility of the department chair/head to make the candidate's reappointment file available to all tenured faculty members in the department and other eligible faculty as determined by departmental policy.
+It is the responsibility of the department head/chair/head to make the candidate's reappointment file available to all tenured faculty members in the department and other eligible faculty as determined by departmental policy.
 A cumulative record of written recommendations and accompanying explanations forwarded to the candidate from previous reappointment meetings, and any written comments from relevant individuals outside the department will also be made available to the eligible faculty (See C53.2).
-As part of this process, the department chair/head and the eligible faculty will meet at least fourteen calendar days after the review documents are made available, to discuss the candidate's eligibility for reappointment and progress toward tenure.
+As part of this process, the department head/chair/head and the eligible faculty will meet at least fourteen calendar days after the review documents are made available, to discuss the candidate's eligibility for reappointment and progress toward tenure.
 Subsequent to this meeting there will be a ballot of the eligible faculty on reappointment of the candidate.
-Any member of the eligible faculty may, prior to the submission of any recommendation to the department chair/head, request the candidate meet with the eligible faculty to discuss, for purposes of clarification, the record of accomplishment submitted by the candidate. - C53.2 For individuals with appointments in more than one unit or department, comments may be solicited from other eligible faculty members in the college or university relevant to the assessment of the candidate's performance.
-In the case of K-State Research and Extension faculty members or faculty members whose primary responsibilities are in directed service (e.g., librarians and clinicians), the comments of various clientele served may be solicited as part of the evaluation for reappointment. - C53.3 The department chair/head will forward a written recommendation and accompanying explanations to the dean, along with the candidate's complete file, the majority recommendation and unedited written comments of each of the department's tenured faculty members.
-The department chair/head will also meet with the candidate to discuss the separate issue of the candidate's progress toward tenure.
-The department chair/head's written recommendation and accompanying explanations alone will be made available to the candidate and will become part of the candidate's reappointment file.
-(See C35 regarding confidentiality of peer evaluations.) - C54 College procedures.
-The dean, along with the recommendation of the department head and, on behalf of the college, forwards a written recommendation and accompanying explanation to the provost, and the majority recommendation and any written comments (unedited) of the faculty members in the department.
-The candidate's complete file will be available to the provost upon his/her request. - C55 University procedures.
-Final authority in resolving conflicting opinions regarding reappointment is delegated to the provost. - C56 Notification of candidates.
-Candidates are informed of the college's recommendation prior to the time that the file and recommendations are forwarded to the provost.
+Any member of the eligible faculty may, prior to the submission of any recommendation to the department head/chair/head, request the candidate meet with the eligible faculty to discuss, for purposes of clarification, the record of accomplishment submitted by the candidate. - C53.2 For individuals with appointments in more than one unit or department, comments may be solicited from other eligible faculty members in the college or university relevant to the assessment of the candidate's performance.
+In the case of K-State Research and Extension faculty members or faculty members whose primary responsibilities are in directed service (e.g., librarians and clinicians), the comments of various clientele served may be solicited as part of the evaluation for reappointment.